alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 7.3 Additional diagnostic experiments

-Following the drawbacks of the first VAE implementation and the positive results from the optimization pipeline, we conducted diagnostic experiments using the GAT-VAE architecture on both the SCOP dataset and the Synthetic Graph Validation Dataset.
+Following the drawbacks of the first VAE implementation and the positive results from the optimization pipeline, we conducted diagnostic experiments using the GAT-VAE architecture on both the SCOP dataset and the Synthetic Graph Validation Dataset [[18]](#ref18).
 These experiments employed different approaches to better understand the model's fundamental capabilities and validate our architectural choices.

 The motivation for this simplified approach came from examining classification methodologies that could provide clearer performance metrics and faster validation cycles, while also testing generative capabilities on controlled synthetic data.